hexdreamer/tesseract-build/README.md

 #### Perform OCR

 Get an image and set it on the API, then configure the resolution and *page segmentation mode (PSM)*.
 By default, Tesseract expects a page of text when it segments an image, and **PSM_AUTO** defines this default behavior.
-All the images in this guide have been cropped to just the text, so this value makes sense for most of samples in this demo/guide.
+All the images in this guide have been cropped to just the text, so this value makes sense for the samples in this demo/guide.

 ```swift
 image = getImage("japanese_vertical_sample")